Program Overview

 “Gurdwara” means “gateway” or “door” to the Guru and refers to a place that houses the Siri Guru Granth Sahib, the Living Guru of Sikh Dharma.
 All are welcome to participate in the Gurdwara ceremony.
 Gurdwara may seem like it is “mostly for Sikhs,” but really, it is for everyone so that we can each recognize the mastery of the inner Self.
 When each of us comes to bow before the Guru, the Siri Guru Granth Sahib, we are simply bowing to that brightest divine light within ourselves.

-A short Gurdwara service is held each day at the end of morning sadhana.
-We can all experience the naad (sacred sound current) at morning Sadhana and Gurdwara.
-Morning sadhana and Gurdwara are a celebration of love for the Divine Self that we can all share together.
 We approach the Gurdwara with reverence.
 Remove your shoes and cover your head.
 Participants bow and give a donation before the Siri Guru Granth Sahib.
 Although a donation is not required, it reflects an exchange of energy.

 Bowing at the Feet of the Guru: We bow our forehead to the ground before the Siri Guru Granth Sahib as an act of humility and reverence, acknowledging that there is an Infinite Power which pervades all.